team

 Associate Professor, University of Pennsylvania Departments of Neurology and Physical Medicine & Rehabilitation

-Executive Director, UCSF/UC Hastings Consortium on Law, Science & Health Policy
+Executive Director, UCSF/UC Law SF Consortium on Law, Science & Health Policy

 Associate Professor, UC Berkeley Haas School of Business and Helen Wills Neuroscience Institute